nkwangleiGIT/lamp/README.md

 Usage
 -----

-To create the image `tutum/lamp`, execute the following command on the liangwei-docker-lamp folder:
+To create the image `tutum/lamp`, execute the following command on the tutum-docker-lamp folder:

-	docker build -t tutum/lamp
+	docker build -t tutum/lamp .

 You can now push your new image to the registry: